Supreme Court, investigators force Trump and his children on the defensive on multiple fronts

 In pushing to depose Ivanka Trump, James’s office alleged in the filing that the former president’s daughter “caused misleading financial statements to be submitted to Deutsche Bank and the federal government” as part of the family’s winning bid to lease the federally owned Old Post Office Pavilion in downtown Washington, where the company developed its D.C. hotel.
 The lease is for sale and could net the company more than $100 million in profits.

-James made similar allegations about Ivanka Trump’s role in financing Trump’s Chicago hotel and Doral golf resort near Miami, and also claimed that Ivanka received options to purchase condos in the Trump Park Avenue building in Manhattan at well below market value.
+James made similar allegations about Ivanka Trump’s role in financing Trump’s Chicago hotel and Doral golf resort near Miami.
+James also claimed that Ivanka received options to purchase condos in the Trump Park Avenue building in Manhattan at well below market value.

 James presented less evidence about Donald Trump Jr. on Tuesday but alleged that as a trustee overseeing his father’s assets since 2017, the son “has had authority over numerous financial statements containing misleading asset valuations.”